ionic-team/stencil-site/src/docs/testing/config.md

 contributors:
   - adamdbradley
   - mattcosta7
+  - viernullvier
 ---

 # Testing Config

 The `testing` config setting specifies an object that corresponds to the jest configuration that should be used in your tests.
 Stencil provides a default configuration, which you likely won't need to edit, however it can be extended with the same configuration options as Jest.
-See the [Configuring Jest Guide](https://jestjs.io/docs/en/configuration.html) for configuration details..
+See the [Configuring Jest Guide](https://jestjs.io/docs/en/configuration.html) for configuration details.

+> Keep in mind that the usual way of configuring Jest (`package.json` and `jest.config.js`) will not work in a Stencil project.

-Some additional Stencil specific options may be set here as well for configuring the e2e tests
+Some additional Stencil specific options may be set here as well for configuring the e2e tests:

 ```tsx
 export interface TestingConfig extends JestConfig {